 Cricket lovers all over the country are getting excited about England’s upcoming tour to Sri Lanka.
 The big question is: will your love of the game drive you to cross continents?
-We caught up with two passionate fans who travelled for previous Sri Lankan tours with Experience Travel Group to see what the experience is really like.
+We caught up with two passionate fans who travelled to Sri Lanka for the cricket with Experience Travel Group to see what the experience is really like.
 This is what they had to say:

 Sandra Nixon attended the 2012 tour as part of her Experience Travel Group holiday.

 What prompted you to book tickets to the tour?

 Sandra: [My husband and I] both thought Sri Lanka sounded lovely and exotic, so initially just searched for a Sri Lanka holiday when we stumbled across ETG.
 What made ETG stand out was the vast improvement in hotels compared to other sites.
 I asked Nick [ETG consultant] if there happened to be any cricket happening whilst we were out there.
 He told us that England were going to be touring, which was a dream come true – so Nick incorporated the Galle and Colombo tests into our itinerary!